oduwa/OECentreMenu/README.md

 OECentreMenu
 ============

-A simple drag and drop solution for an animated menu in the centre of the screen
+A simple drag and drop solution for an animated menu in the centre of the screen.